Devolutions/gfwx-rs/README.md

 cargo test
 ```

-There are also a test for the case when build should fail.
-You can run it with
+There are also tests for the case when build should fail.
+You can run them with
 ```bash
 cargo test --features test_build_fails
 ```